6ogo/data-visualization-app/README.md

 # Data Visualization App

-A simple and interactive data visualization application built with Streamlit.
+A simple and interactive data visualization Streamlit-application built with Streamlit.
 This app allows users to upload CSV or Excel files and create various types of plots with just a few clicks.

 ## Features